berrak/virtualbox/README.md

     127.0.0.1 localhost
     10.0.2.15 mojo.vbox.tld  mojo  node-mojo

-VirtualBox always give each new VM the ip4 10.0.2.15 which simplifies the setup.
+VirtualBox always give each new VM the ip4 address as 10.0.2.15 which simplifies the setup.

 Here *mojo* is the host name for Puppet master, and *node-mojo* is the host name for Puppet agent.
-Test Puppet master FQDN with:
+To continue, test Puppet master FQDN with:

     # hostname -f
     mojo.vbox.tld

+Without this working correct as above, Puppet will not install properly.

-In case the source for the VM where downloaded as a CD/DVD iso image, comment out the reference to the cd-source in */etc/apt/sources.list* file and run:
+In case the source for the VM where downloaded as a CD/DVD iso image, comment out the reference to the CD-source in */etc/apt/sources.list* file and run:

     # aptitude update

-### Install Git, Puppet master and clone the 'virtualbox.git' repository
+### Install Git, Puppet master and clone this 'virtualbox.git' repository

 Install Git and Puppet master with:

     # aptitude install -PVR git
     # aptitude install -PVR puppetmaster

-Note that there should not be any error messages when the puppetmaster is restarted at the end of the installation process.
+Note that no error messages are allowed when the puppetmaster is restarted at the end of the installation process.

 Before cloning this project, backup the puppet directory with: